-Figure 6: The path graph constructed by the NTA in Figure 2f and the topology in Figure 2h (directed arrows are omitted).
+Fig. 6.
+The path graph constructed by the NTA in Fig. 2f and the topology in Fig. 2h (directed arrows are omitted).
 The thick path illustrates a path candidate.

-The right side of Figure 6 is the path graph for the example, and the thick line $S \rightarrow A_N \rightarrow B_2 \rightarrow D_1 \rightarrow e_1$ shows a candidate path: $A \rightarrow B \rightarrow D$ with the counting action performed at B.
+The right side of Fig. 6 is the path graph for the example, and the thick line $S \rightarrow A_N \rightarrow B_2 \rightarrow D_1 \rightarrow e_1$ shows a candidate path: $A \rightarrow B$ (counting) $\rightarrow D$ .

 Step 2: Reducing problem size in parallel.
 As mentioned earlier, having all path graphs, a straightforward method is to conduct an MILP that respectively captures the MCFP for each $\mathcal{G}u$ , with constraints on basic routing, resource invariant, and variable consistency.
-However, this MILP could be too large to be solved within acceptable time, e.g., over 30 minutes for solving Figure 6 (4 switches).
+However, this MILP could be too large to be solved within acceptable time, e.g., over 30 minutes for solving Fig. 6 (4 switches).
 CODER applies a series of heuristics that can fast prune the infeasible solutions, before feeding them to MILP.
 These heuristics can be easily parallelized, so that can benefit from the multiple CPUs.

 (1) Generating path candidates.
 CODER enumerates all simple paths (i.e., no loops) for each path graph in parallel.
-We can use A\ heuristic to further cut off the paths with too many hops that are not usable in practice.
+We can use $A^$ heuristic to further cut off the paths with too many hops that are not usable in practice.
 Each path graph will select exactly one path to form a feasible solution.

 (2) Analyzing variable consistency.
-The dependent variables should be placed at the same switches; otherwise, multiple switches will have to synchronize the values of dependent variables through the packets or the centralized controller, both of which would incur large overhead in runtime.
+The dependent variables should be placed at the same switches; otherwise, multiple switches will have to synchronize the values of dependent varibles through the packets or the centralized controller, both of which would incur large overhead in runtime.
 Instead of directly feeding all paths to MILP and finding a combination that respects the variable consistency, CODER prunes the invalid variable placements on the candidate paths beforehand.